DTJF/fbdoc/src/doc/4_Examples.md

          Note: to set the axis position and size, the properties
          #GooCanvasItemSimple:x, #GooCanvasItemSimple:y,
          #GooCanvasItemSimple:width and
-         #GooCanvasItemSimple:height will be red (and therefore
+         #GooCanvasItemSimple:height will be read (and therefore
          must be set in the background box item).
   @Text: the label text for the axis
  @Modus: the position and type (like %GOO_AXIS_SOUTH or